goznalo-git/ClusterSynchronization/README.md

 - `powergrid_variable-b01.json`: USA Power grid network, with Rossler dynamics and coupling on the Y coordinates.
 10% heterogeneity in b.
 - `powergrid_variable-c01.json`: USA Power grid network, with Rossler dynamics and coupling on the Y coordinates.
 10% heterogeneity in c.

-As for the script `ClusterSynchErrors.jl`, it is written in Julia (keep in mind it was our first encounter with such programming language, and learn the bare minimum to carry out this project, so it could be qualified as "spaguetti code"), using some basic scientific libraries (DifferentialEquations, MAT, LinearAlgebra, Statistics...) and making use of multithreading, parallelizing the solver with a different value of the coupling per thread.
+As for the scripts `ClusterSynchErrors-?????.jl`, both are written in Julia (keep in mind it was our first encounter with such programming language, and learn the bare minimum to carry out this project, so it could be qualified as "spaguetti code"), using some basic scientific libraries (DifferentialEquations, MAT, LinearAlgebra, Statistics...) and making use of multithreading, parallelizing the solver with a different value of the coupling per thread.

 To automatize running the Julia script over and over again, the `batch_senders.sh` bash file can be run using
 ```bash